opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Introduced 1.1
 {: .label .label-purple }

 Validates detector before creating.
-This API shows you any invalid fields in your configuration and also recommendations on how to fix it.
+Lists any invalid fields in your configuration and recommends ways to fix these invalid fields.

 #### Request